aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.saving/ooxmlcompliance/_index.md

 ---
+title: Aspose::Words::Saving::OoxmlCompliance enum
-title: OoxmlCompliance
+linktitle: OoxmlCompliance
 second_title: Aspose.Words for C++ API Reference
-description: Allows to specify which OOXML specification will be used when saving in the DOCX format.
+description: 'Aspose::Words::Saving::OoxmlCompliance enum.
+Allows to specify which OOXML specification will be used when saving in the DOCX format in C++.'
 type: docs
-weight: 924
+weight: 72000
 url: /cpp/aspose.words.saving/ooxmlcompliance/
 ---
 ## OoxmlCompliance enum